 - 1. Put demand-side investments in the rate-base and allow utilities to earn a return on these investments.
 This approach is now used in Nevada, and Florida is likely to use this approach. - 2.
 Provide utilities with some small profit incentive for successfully reaching or exceeding demand-side goals.
-Such incentive could be in the form of specific payments for achieving specific goals (e.g. \$x million to shareholders if kWh savings goals are met) or can be in the form of sharing the savings from the difference between demand-side and supply-side costs (e.g. California utilities now can earn about 8% [check] of the net benefits from demand-side programs, once they meet their demand-side goals).
+Such incentive could be in the form of specific payments for achieving specific goals (e.g. \$x million to shareholders if kWh savings goals are met30), in the form of a set percentage incentive for achieving a specified percentage of the savings goal31, or can be in the form of sharing the savings from the difference between demand-side and supply-side costs32 (e.g. California utilities now can earn 9% of the net benefits from demand-side